 Note: If your project was opened from a Project File, then the new order is saved when you save the Project File.
 However, if your project was opened from a Project Folder, then the new order is immediately saved into the Project Folder to minimize editing conflicts.

-For detailed information about configuring project traceability, see Traceability Links > Set up Project Traceability.
+For detailed information about configuring project traceability, see Requirements Traceability Links > Configure Project Traceability.

 You can reuse the structure and custom attributes configuration of a document by saving the document as a Document Template file.
 Document Templates preserve the document hierarchy, section headings, text description of objects, and the value of custom attributes.
 However, Document Templates do not store object IDs, discussion, history, or any traceability links.